 Risk factors.....
 An investment in our common units involves risk.
-See "Risk Factors" beginning on page 1 of the accompanying base prospectus for a more detailed discussion of additional factors that you should consider before purchasing our common units.
+See "Risk Factors" beginning on page 1 of the accompanying base prospectus for a more detailed discussion of additional factors that you should consider before converting any Series F convertible units for our common units.

-- (1) The Series C units are held by subsidiaries of El Paso Corporation and are similar to our common units, except that our Series C units are non-voting.
+(1) The Series C units are held by subsidiaries of El Paso Corporation and are similar to our common units, except that our Series C units are non-voting.
 El Paso Corporation (or its subsidiaries, as applicable) has the right to cause us to propose a vote of our common unitholders as to whether the Series C units should be converted into common units.
 If our common unitholders approve the conversion, then each Series C unit will convert into a common unit.
 If our common unitholders do not approve the conversion within 120 days after the vote is requested, then the distribution rate for each Series C unit will increase to 105 percent of the common unit distribution rate in effect from time to time.
-Thereafter, the distribution rate on each Series C unit can increase on April 30, 2004 to 110 percent of the common units distribution rate in effect from time to time to time and on April 30, 2005 to 115 percent of the common unit distribution rate in effect from time to time. - (2) The Series F convertible units are held by non-affiliated third parties and are non-voting.
-The Series F units are convertible upon the payment of additional conversion consideration at certain times.
-The Series F convertible units will neither receive nor accrue any distributions and will not be allocated any income, gain, loss or deductions.
+Thereafter, the distribution rate on each Series C unit can increase on April 30, 2004 to 110 percent of the common units distribution rate in effect from time to time and on April 30, 2005 to 115 percent of the common unit distribution rate in effect from time to time.

-Risk factors
+Risk Factors